shakacode/react_on_rails/README.md

 Compare this to some alternative approaches for SPAs (Single Page Apps) that utilize Webpack and Rails.
 They will use a separate node server to distribute web pages, JavaScript assets, CSS, etc., and will still use Rails as an API server.
 A good example of this is our ShakaCode team member Alex's article [
 Universal React with Rails: Part I](https://medium.com/@alexfedoseev/isomorphic-react-with-rails-part-i-440754e82a59).

+## rails/webpacker or custom setup for Webpack?

+You have 2 main options when setting up React on Rails.
+You can either

+1. Keep your client-side app completely within the `/client` directory, as shown in the [react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial).
+The [ShakaCode Team](http://www.shakacode.com) recommends this approach for most projects as it provides the greatest transparency in your webpack and overall client-side setup.
+The *big advantage* to this is that almost everything within the `/client` directory app will apply if you wish to convert your client-side code to pure Single Page Application that runs without Rails.
+2. Use the [rails/webpacker](https://github.com/rails/webpacker) Webpack configuration mechanism.
+The advantage of this is that there is very little code needed to get started.
+The *big disadvantage* to this is that you will need to learn the ins and outs of rails/webpacker if you wish to beyond the basic setup, and this sort of knowledge is not going to be particularly applicable if you eventually want to convert your client-side app to a pure Single Page Application that runs without rails.

+The [basic tutorial](https://github.com/shakacode/react_on_rails/blob/master/docs/tutorial.md) and generator use the Webpacker Webpack configuration for 2 reasons:

+1. It's less code to generate and thus less to explain.
+2. `rails/webpacker` can be viewed as a convention in the Rails community.

+See [Issue 982: Tutorial Generating Correct Project Structure?](https://github.com/shakacode/react_on_rails/issues/982) to discuss this.

 ## Upgrade